fscorrupt/awesome-stars/README.md

 - [giuseppe99barchetta/SuggestArr](https://github.com/giuseppe99barchetta/SuggestArr) - Effortlessly request recommended movies, TV shows and anime to Jellyseer/Overseer based on your recently watched content on Jellyfin, Plex or Emby—let SuggestArr handle it all automatically, keeping y
 - [evilsocket/nerve](https://github.com/evilsocket/nerve) - The Simple Agent Development Kit.
 - [adelatour11/androidtvbackground](https://github.com/adelatour11/androidtvbackground) - This is a simple script to retrieve media background, i developed this to use it with alternative android tv launcher that support wallpapers
-- [sahara101/Movie-Roulette](https://github.com/sahara101/Movie-Roulette) - Python App which chooses a random movie from your movie library.
 - [riffsphereha/newznabarr](https://github.com/riffsphereha/newznabarr) - Newznab proxy for starr apps
 - [rhasspy/wyoming-satellite](https://github.com/rhasspy/wyoming-satellite) - Remote voice satellite using Wyoming protocol
 - [cgtobi/netatmo_custom](https://github.com/cgtobi/netatmo_custom) - This repo is a custom component from the beta version of the official HA netatmo component